streetwisecare/small-business-data-automation-/README.md

 significantly enhance the security, organization, and reliability of small-business operations.
 This system applies cybersecurity concepts like least privilege, encrypted storage, forensic logging, backups, and data integrity in a simulated real-world operational workflow.

+## Target Audience
+This system is designed for small landscaping businesses, solo contractors, or anyone needing organized job scheduling and expense tracking.

+## Support
+If you experience issues with the site or automation scripts, contact: streetwisecare@gmail.com